 "David Van Sant and his team are beyond the best attorneys in the greater Atlanta area.
 They are all very professional and kept me informed with every aspect of my case.
 David took the time to explain things in detail to me as the case progressed until we reached a settlement.
 I would highly recommend David and his team to anyone who is seeing a personal injury attorney."
 (Jonathan P. – personal injury client)

 In the United States, there is a certain standard of safety and quality that is expected from goods bought and produced.
 In some cases, these standards are not met and unfortunately, the results may be extremely serious, including personal injury or even wrongful death.
-At Van Sant Law, LLC, our Atlanta defective product lawyers assist victims and their families through these tough times in aggressively pursuing the damages they deserve.
+At Van Sant Law, LLC, our Atlanta defective product lawyers assist victims and their families through these tough times in aggressively pursuing the product liability damages they deserve.
 If a defective or unsafe product has caused you or a loved one injury, contact a Georgia injury lawyer to find out how we can fight for your rights and protect your interests.

 Types of Defective Products

 Product liability law (the area of law covering unsafe products) is not limited to retail or manufactured goods.
 Some defective items that are commonly identified by our Atlanta defective product attorneys are:

 - Industrial products

 - Defective airbags